mxyzpt1k/advent-of-code/README.md

 for the whole contest, but if I see a quick solution using sed or awk, I may make a run for the leaderboard.

+## Day 15: Lens Library

+Implemening a hash table.
+Pretty easy compared to the last couple of days.

 ## Day 14: Parabolic Reflector Dish

 An inefficient solution, but I went to bed and solved it in the morning